 All buildings are exposed to some level of physical climate risk, and these impacts will intensify with our changing climate.
 That’s why Measurabl has integrated global physical climate risk data into our ESG platform to help our customers understand their risks.

 The first step to improve your portfolio’s resilience is to gather data about assets so you can understand their level of exposure.
 Until now, the commercial real estate sector has largely relied upon property insurance policies to determine their portfolio’s level of risk.
 But insurance companies often rely on historical data about an area to assess risk, rather than examining climate trends that can identify regions vulnerable to future catastrophes.

-Through an initial integration with Four Twenty Seven, a leading publisher and provider of market intelligence on the economic risk of climate change, Measurabl customers can now understand their physical climate risks and opportunities across their real estate portfolio via six different climate risk scores.
+Through an initial integration with Four Twenty Seven, a leading publisher and provider of market intelligence on the economic risk of climate change, Measurabl customers can now understand their physical climate risks and opportunities across their real estate portfolio via seven different climate risk scores.

 Asset-Level Risk Management

 For the first time, CRE owners and investors have instant access to physical climate risk information about their portfolios in the same place as their ESG performance data.
 By entering the locations of their buildings, customers can instantly view their level of exposure to wildfires, earthquakes, floods, heat stress, water stress, hurricanes and typhoons, and rising sea levels.
 With this knowledge, our customers are empowered to mitigate effects of their portfolio’s physical environments and identify opportunities.